KoBeWi/Godot-Quick-Scenes/README.md

 ## Settings

 The addon stores a few settings in the `project.godot` file.
-They can be changed in Addons/Quick Scenes section of Project Settings.
+They can be changed in "Addons/Quick Scenes" section of Project Settings.
 ![](https://github.com/KoBeWi/Godot-Quick-Scenes/blob/master/Media/ReadmeSettings.png)

 Here you can configure the shortcut used for quick-running scene.
-You need to copy scancode from the docs though.
+You need to copy keycode from the docs though.

 The other settings are used internally by the plugin.
 Don't touch them.